A couple of rigging students are making a video about "How to Make a Grommet" so I made movie trailer for this upcoming movie, just for fun.

 Splicing and Gluing

 Today our class continued laying out the oars for the shallop.
 We had to draw the oar with all of the right measurements on the plank of wood we are planning to use for the oars.
 After we laid out the oars we started gluing them together.
-We needed to sand them down first so the the glue would hold better to the wood.
-After we sanded down the boards we put the glue down, then spread out the glue all over the board from corner to corner.
-After that, we finished up with clamping the two boards together so that the profile of the oar was on the top because later we cut it out with the band saw.

 This class has been a lot of fun.
 I like coming to school knowing that I have this to do first thing in the morning.
 It is a really nice way to get going in the morning.
 I love getting to do all the hands on work.
 It keeps me interested in what I am doing and keeps me wanting to do more of this every time I come to class.